The Daily Star

 It was in the summer of 1943, that Bill met Betty B. Horton at Camp Shankitunk.
-They married on Oct.
-25, 1946.
+They were married on Oct.
+26, 1946.
 They eventually settled in Delhi where they raised four children.
-This past October would have marked their 76th wedding anniversary.
+This past October would have marked their 67th wedding anniversary.

 Bill served his country during World War II on the USS Dorothea Dix which took him to the European invasion, African campaign and finally to the Pacific campaign.
 When he left the Navy in 1946, he had risen in rank to Lieutenant Commander.
 It was during Bill’s Navy years that he exchanged countless letters with Betty which nurtured a love that resulted in their marriage after the war.

-Bill interests lead him to become involved in the Delhi Fish & Game Club, Hamden Fish & Game Club, Delaware County Historical Association, Second Presbyterian Church (now known as The United Ministry), Alumni Rowing Association of Syracuse University, Psi Upsilon Fraternity and Otscholdela Council of the Boy Scouts of America.
+Bill interests led him to become involved in the Delhi Fish & Game Club, Hamden Fish & Game Club, Delaware County Historical Association, the Second Presbyterian Church (now known as The United Ministry), Alumni Rowing Association of Syracuse University, Psi Upsilon Fraternity, and the Otschodela Council of the Boy Scouts of America.

 Throughout his life, Bill had a strong commitment to his community.
-He was on the committee that raised funds and built Delhi’s first swimming pool, served as chairman for the Delaware County cancer drives, was elected to the Board of Trustees of the Village of Delhi from 1968 through 1975 and again in the late 1990 through 2004.
-He was a member of the O’Connor Hospital board of directors, Delaware County 4-H, American Legion Post 190, Kiwanis Club, a 50-year member of the Masonic Lodge and served on the board of directors at the Delhi Telephone Company from 1983 to 1999.
+He was on the committee which raised funds and built Delhi’s first swimming pool, served as Chairman for the Delaware County Cancer Drives, was elected to the Village of Delhi Board of Trustees from 1968 through 1975, and again in the late 1990 through 2004.
+He was a member of the O’Connor Hospital Board of Directors, Delaware County 4-H, American Legion Post 190, Kiwanis Club, a 50-year member of the Masonic Lodge and served on the Board of Directors at the Delhi Telephone Company from 1983 through 1999.
 In 2003, he organized and led what is now known as the Community Swimming Pool Project soon to be built in Delhi.

 Bill was predeceased by his wife Betty on Oct.
 4 of this year.